ga-curriculum/responsive-design-v2/media-queries/README.md

 ```
 As you can see - not a lot! `display: none;` is removing the element from the flow of the document and hiding it from the user.

-Since we’re interested in conditionally adding CSS as the screen increases in width, our first media query might look like this:
+Since we're interested in conditionally adding CSS as the screen increases in width, our first media query might look like this:

 ```css
 /* 768px is a common breakpoint width for desktops */